DETAILED ACTION

 Greyscale

-Gan further discloses the photo-absorbing layer is formed of perovskite crystals (example 2), wherein the transparent photo-absorbing layer has a crystallite size > 10 nm (1 µm as shown in fig. 6).
+Kim further discloses the photo-absorbing layer is made of quasi-2d perovskite crystals represented by the above formula 1 ([0097]) with a crystallite size > 10 nm (100-500 nm, see [0279]).

-It is further noted that the photo absorbing layer is made of same compound (two-dimensional perovskite having a formula A2Bn-1MnX3n+1) as in the case of the instant application (see Above).
+It is further noted that the photo absorbing layer of Kim is made of same compound (two-dimensional perovskite having a formula A2Bn-1MnX3n+1) as in the case of the instant application (see Above).
 Therefore, the layer must be visibly transparent as in the case of the instant application.
 If different results are achieved, it must be due to some other limitations that are not currently recited in the instant claim.

 Alternatively, when reading the preamble in the context of the entire claim, the recitation “visibly transparent” is not limiting because the body of the claim describes a complete invention and the language recited solely in the preamble does not provide any distinct definition of any of the claimed invention’s limitations.
 Thus, the preamble of the claim(s) is not considered a limitation and is of no significance to claim construction.
 See Pitney Bowes, Inc. v.
 Hewlett-Packard Co., 182 F.3d 1298, 1305, 51 USPQ2d 1161, 1165 (Fed.
 Cir.
 1999).
 See MPEP § 2111.02.